burtlo/national-parks/README.md

 ## Build the application (Mac)

-Install Maven and Tomcat.
+Install Maven.
 I am assuming that java is already installed with these tools.

 ```
 $ brew install maven
-$ brew install tomcat
 ```

 ## Populate the database